thaitype/monguard/docs/troubleshooting.md

 **Problem**: "Document was modified by another operation" errors on existing documents

 **Symptoms**:
-- Errors when updating documents that existed before MonGuard implementation
+- Errors when updating documents that existed before Monguard implementation
 - Version conflict errors on documents without `__v` field
 - Unexpected behavior when migrating existing collections

 **Solution**: These errors occur when documents don't have the `__v` version field.
-MonGuard now handles this automatically:
+Monguard now handles this automatically:

 ```typescript
 // ✅ Works automatically - no configuration needed